Pūkenga Whakaita Kai (Ngā Tohunga Mātai Kai)

 Becoming a dietitian

-To become a dietitian you need to complete a:
+To become a dietitian (to work at a Te Whatu Ora Health NZ) you need to have a:

-- Bachelor of Science majoring in human nutrition, or food science and nutrition
+- Bachelor of Science majoring in human nutrition, or food science and nutrition, and

-- two-year Master's degree in dietetics, or nutrition and dietetics.
+- Master's degree in dietetics, or nutrition and dietetics.

 Becoming a nutritionist